-PARENT CONCERNS/COMPLAINTS: Concerns or complaints about the Center by parents or members of the community should be directed to the local Center Director.
-If the Center Director is not able to resolve an issue immediately, the concern is brought to the attention of the Family & Community Engagement Coordinator who consults with the Director of ABCD Head Start & Children's Services and the Executive Committee of the Policy Council as appropriate.
+PARENT CONCERNS/COMPLAINTS: Concerns or complaints about the center by parents or members of the community should be directed to the local Center Director.
+If the Center Director is not able to resolve an issue immediately, the concern is brought to the attention of the Family & Community Engagement Coordinator who consults with the appropriate Central Office leadership staff and the Executive Committee of the Policy Council as appropriate.
 The situation is assessed and a course of action is decided upon by all appropriate parties within two weeks.